rngala/gulp-tinify-img/README.md

         )};

 #Last
-if you have some prombles when use,you can open an issue to me!!!
+If you have any problem when using, you can open an issue with me!!!